Gay community holds first national blood drive in hopes of lifting ban on donations

 KANSAS CITY, Mo. - Members of the gay community are hoping to change the ban on blood donations from men who have sex with men.
 July 12 will be the first annual National Gay Blood Drive.

-In 1985 the US Food and Drug Administration (FDA) began enforcing a ban on blood donations from men who have had sex with other men anytime after 1977 for fear of drawing HIV-contaminated blood.
+US Food and Drug Administration (FDA) began enforcing a ban on blood donations from men who have had sex with other men anytime after 1977 for fear of drawing HIV-contaminated blood.

 Though much has happened in the last 30 years, and even with today's advanced HIV screenings, the FDA hasn't changed their stance on the ban.